Ria424/developers-animatesdk-docs/Document_object/Document90.md

 #### Description

-Method; converts the current selection to a group.
+Method; Converts the current selection to a group.

 #### Example